Why the Xbox Series S is such a smart move by Microsoft

 I don’t think that’s what Microsoft is going to say.
 Instead, it’s likely going to start talking about next-gen resolution-reconstruction techniques.
 We already have this on PC with Nvidia’s deep-learning supersampling (DLSS).

 DLSS is a machine-learning algorithm that models what a game should look like running at resolutions up to 16K.
-Nvidia then ships those A.I. models in its GPU drivers, and the video cards can use that data to rebuild a lower-resolution source to a higher-res final frame.
+Nvidia then ships those AI models in its GPU drivers, and the video cards can use that data to rebuild a lower-resolution source to a higher-res final frame.

-But simply, you can make a 1080p game look indistinguishable from a native 4K rendering using DLSS.
+Put simply, you can make a 1080p game look indistinguishable from a native 4K rendering using DLSS.

 And Microsoft already has huge investments in machine learning.
-In June, it published a paper about using A.I. to reconstruct photographs.
+In June, it published a paper about using AI to reconstruct photographs.

-With machine-learning, rendering a game at native 4K is going to seem like a pointless waste of resources.
+With machine learning, rendering a game at native 4K is going to seem like a pointless waste of resources.
 And the Xbox Series S could capitalize on that.

 Many people don’t have 120Hz TVs